KBUE

-KBUE (105.5 FM, "Que Buena 105.5/94.3 FM") is a commercial radio station licensed to Long Beach, California, that serves the Los Angeles metropolitan area.
+KBUE (105.5 FM, "Que Buena 105.5–94.3 FM") is a commercial radio station licensed to Long Beach, California, that serves the Los Angeles metropolitan area.
 It is owned by Estrella Media and airs a Regional Mexican radio format.
-Studios and offices are on Hollywood Boulevard in Los Angeles.
+KBUE's studios and offices are on Hollywood Boulevard in Los Angeles.

-KBUE's transmitter is located off East University Avenue in Compton, California.
+KBUE's transmitter is located off East University Drive in Rancho Dominguez, California.
 It has an effective radiated power of 3,000 watts, making it a Class A station.
-(Most other major Los Angeles area stations have more powerful Class B signals with their towers high up on Mount Wilson.)
-To fill in gaps in KBUE's coverage area, "Que Buena" is also simulcasted on co-owned and co-channel 94.3 KBUA in San Fernando and KEBN in Garden Grove.
+To fill in gaps in KBUE's coverage area, "Que Buena" is also simulcast on co-owned and co-channel 94.3 KBUA in San Fernando and KEBN in Garden Grove.

 History

 105.5 FM

-A Federal Communications Commission construction permit for 105.5 FM in Beverly Hills was issued to Saul Levine in May 1957 as KBCA.
+A construction permit for 105.5 FM in Beverly Hills was issued to Saul Levine in May 1957 as KBCA.
 The construction permit was sold the next year to Long Beach FM Broadcasting Company, which moved the proposed facility to Long Beach.
 It was sold the next year to Harriscope Music Corporation, owned by Bert Harris, and made its debut January 1, 1961, as KLFM.
 However, Levine did not get the station built, even though he would go on to own KKGO and other California stations.
 Finally, on New Year's Day 1961, KLFM signed on the air.
 It was owned by the Harriscope Music Corporation, with Bert Harris serving as president and general manager.
 The station was initially powered at only 330 watts, keeping its signal restricted to Long Beach and adjacent communities.
 KLFM's studios were initially located in a trailer adjacent to its transmitter on Signal Hill, moving to Lakewood Center and then to 4406 Greenmeadow Road.
 KLFM played Top 40 hits in an era where most young people used AM radios to hear their music.
 In the 1960s, most FM stations simply simulcast their co-owned AM stations, or played easy listening or classical music, often using broadcast automation.